-Estonian companies are not automatically given VAT registration or any other tax numbers when incorporated.
-Normally Estonian company not registered for VAT only has its 8 digit company registration code for tax purposes.
+Estonian companies do not get a VAT registration or any other tax number automatically when incorporated.
+Estonian company not registered for VAT only has an 8-digit registration code for tax purposes.

 Registering a company for VAT in Estonia is either obligatory or voluntary.

 An obligation to register for VAT shall arise as of the date on which the taxable supply in Estonia exceeds 40 000 euros calculated from the beginning of a calendar year.

-Please note that when selling goods your place of supply needs to be Estonia to register for VAT in Estonia.
+Please note that when selling goods your place of supply needs to be Estonia to register add VAT to your invoices in Estonia.

 So if you would like to register for VAT in Estonia you can apply for voluntary registration with no turnover or wait until your taxable turnover in Estonia is going to surpass 40 000 euros per calendar year.

-Generally the supply of goods is in Estonia if the location of the goods sold or dispatched is Estonia.
+Generally, the supply of goods is in Estonia if the location of the goods sold or dispatched is Estonia.
 The determination of the place of supply of services depends on the type of service.
-You can read more here.

 The value-added tax rate in Estonia was 20% since 1 July 2009.
 Starting from 1 January 2024, the standard VAT rate will be 22%.